dfeen87/USD-N/README.md

 This repository defines the **core specification and reference implementation** for USD-N.

-- Experimental
+* Experimental
-- Non-legal-tender
+* Non-legal-tender
-- Open specification
+* Open specification
-- Designed for audit, simulation, and eventual institutional adoption
+* Designed for audit, simulation, and research
+* Intended for institutional-grade review

 ---

 ## Philosophy

-> Trust should not be assumed.
+> Monetary trust should not be requested.
-> It should be enforced by design.
+> It should be provable.

 USD-N exists to demonstrate that monetary systems can be:

-- Transparent without surveillance
+* Auditable without surveillance
-- Disciplined without austerity
+* Disciplined without discretion
-- Programmable without political discretion
+* Programmable without opacity
+* Strong without coercion

 ---

 ## License

 **MIT License**
 Open by default.
 Forkable by design.